-The settings.py file must be present in your project and contains (you guessed right!) settings for the project.
-This is pretty much identical in Django.
+The settings.py file must be present in your project and contains (you guessed right!) settings for the framework.
+This is pretty much identical to Django.

 When running your project with manage.py, the script will set the DEMOSYS_SETTINGS_MODULE environment variable.
-This tells the framework where it can import the project settings.
-If the environment variable is not set the project cannot start.
+This tells the framework where it can import its settings from.
+If the environment variable is not set, the framework cannot start.